-- (1) If at the Contract Date: - (a) the Present Use is not lawful under the relevant town planning scheme: - (b) the Land is affected by a proposal of any competent authority to alter the dimensions of any Transport Infrastructure or locate Transport Infrastructure on the Land; - (c) access to the Land passes unlawfully through other land; - (d) any Services to the Land which pass through other land are not protected by a registered easement, building management statement or by statutory authority; - (e) any competent authority has issued a current notice to treat, or notice of intention to resume, regarding any part of the Land; - (f) there is an outstanding condition of a development approval attaching to the Land under section 73 of the Planning Act 2016 or section 96 of the Economic Development Queensland Act 2012 which, if complied with, would constitute a material mistake or omission in the Seller's title under clause 7.5(2)(d); - (g) the Property is affected by the Queensland Heritage Act 1992 or is included in the World Heritage List; - (h) the Property is declared acquisition land under the Queensland Reconstruction Authority Act 2011; - there is a charge against the Land under s104 of the Foreign Acquisitions and Takeovers Act 1975 (Cth), and that has not been disclosed in this contract, the Buyer may terminate this contract by notice to the Seller given before settlement.
+- (1) If at the Contract Date: - (a) the Present Use is not lawful under the relevant town planning scheme; - (b) the Land is affected by a proposal of any competent authority to alter the dimensions of any Transport Infrastructure or locate Transport Infrastructure on the Land; - (c) access to the Land or the Lot, passes unlawfully through other land; - (d) any Services to the Land or the Lot which pass through other land are not protected by a registered easement, building management statement or statutory authority (including statutory easements under Part 6A of the Land Title Act 1994); - (e) any competent authority has issued a current notice to treat, or notice of intention to resume, regarding any part of the Land; - (f) there is an outstanding condition of a development approval attaching to the Lot under section 73 of the Planning Act 2016 or section 96 of the Economic Development Queensland Act 2012 which, if complied with, would constitute a material mistake or omission in the Seller's title under clause 7.5(2)(d); - (g) the Property is affected by the Queensland Heritage Act 1992 or is included in the World Heritage List; - (h) the Property is declared acquisition land under the Queensland Reconstruction Authority Act 2011; or - there is a charge against the Lot under s104 of the Foreign Acquisitions and Takeovers Act 1975, and that has not been disclosed in this contract, the Buyer may terminate this contract by notice to the Seller given before settlement.

-- (2) If no notice is given under clause 7.7(1), the Buyer will be treated as having accepted the Property subject to all of the matters referred to in that clause. - (3) The Seller authorises the Buyer to inspect records held by any authority, including Security Interests on the PPSR relating to the Property.
+(2) If no notice is given under clause 7.7(1), the Buyer will be treated as having accepted the Property subject to all of the matters referred to in that clause.

+- (3) The Seller authorises the Buyer to: - inspect records held by any authority, including Security Interests on the PPSR, relating to the Property or the Land; and - (b) apply for a certificate of currency of the Body Corporate's insurance from any insurer.